 General information

-Since our establishment as a program (1958) and later as a department (1979), the University of Waterloo’s Department of Spanish and Latin American Studies has steadily gained strength, credibility, and respect.
+Since our establishment as a program (1958) and later as a department (1979) and now part of the School of Critical and Creative Humanities, Spanish and Latin American Studies has steadily gained strength, credibility, and respect.
 Our program focuses on language, literature, and civilization courses.
 In addition, our commitment to offer a translation plan reflects our concern for achieving the ideal combination of pedagogical focus, faculty research, and student needs.

 Understanding cultural diversity